-The Hospice & Palliative Medicine (HPM) Fellowship is a one-year ACGME-accredited program intended for physicians interested in providing compassionate, appropriate and effective care for patients facing debilitative or end-of-life health-care conditions.
+The Hospice & Palliative Medicine (HPM) Fellowship is a one-year ACGME-accredited program intended for physicians interested in providing compassionate high quality care for patients facing serious medical illnesses.

 Founded in 2011, the HPM Fellowship is administered through the Division of Geriatrics, General Internal Medicine and Palliative Medicine in the Department of Medicine at the University of Arizona College of Medicine –Tucson, in partnership with the Southern Arizona VA Health Care System (SAVAHCS).

-The HPM Fellowship is designed to provide training in the care of patients facing advanced and life-limiting diseases.
+The Hospice and Palliative Medicine Fellowship is designed to provide training in the care of patients facing advanced and life-limiting diseases.
 The fellowship is dedicated to developing clinical competency in symptom management and communication skills in caring for patients and their families.
 It provides fellows with the skills required to disseminate the compassionate care principles of palliative medicine through teaching and research.

 During the one-year fellowship, fellows will gain expertise in the following domains: